Photon-HDF5/phconvert/README.md

 Converting one of the supported files formats to Photon-HDF5 does not require being able to program in python.
-All you need is running the appropriate "notebook" corresponding to the source format and follow the instructions therein.
+All you need is running the appropriate "notebook" corresponding to the file format you want to convert from, and follow the instructions therein.

-To run a notebook on your machine, you need to install the *Jupyter Notebook App*.
+To run a notebook on your machine, you need to install the *Jupyter Notebook App* first.
 A quick-start guide on installing and running the *Jupyter Notebook App* is available here:

 - <a href="http://jupyter-notebook-beginner-guide.readthedocs.org/" target="_blank">Jupyter/IPython Notebook Quick Start Guide</a>

-Next, you need to install the *phconvert* library with the command (typed in a Terminal window for Mac and Linux, or in the cmd prompt on Windows):
+Next, you need to install the *phconvert* library with the following command (type it in a Terminal window on OSX or Linux, or in a `cmd` prompt on Windows):

     conda install -c tritemio phconvert